Wet Room Size

 Wet Room Size Guide Key Points

-- Bathroom floor covering: You must choose showerheads carefully if you want your wet room to blend in with the rest of your home in terms of design.
+• Bathroom floor covering: You must choose showerheads carefully if you want your wet room to be designed to match the rest of your home.

 Do Wet Rooms Have a Maximum Capacity?